miragecraft/x-include/README.md

 *2. Include once everywhere*

-By providing a unique `title` attribute, the content of the `<include-once>` element is associated with the title provided, this allows you to include only one copy of the content across multiple include files.
+By providing a unique `title` attribute, the content of the `<include-once>` element is associated with the title provided, this allows you to include only one copy of the content across multiple include files, and lets you use multiple `<include-once>` elements, with different titles, within the same include file.

 ```js
 // duplicate1.js